 Not sure where to start in creating a plan for yourself focused on these core elements?
 I’ve got you covered.
 I created a weekly self-care template for you to use each week, to help you focus on those things that ARE In your control, things that really matter.

-A podcast with Michael Harris, a psychologist and caregiver of an individual with FASD.
-He will help you not only understand anxiety but how to actually name it and get it under control.
+The FASD Success Show has a podcast with Michael Harris, a psychologist and caregiver of an individual with FASD.
+In this episode he will help you understand anxiety, how to actually name it and get it under control.

 MAP is a resource for parents and caregivers to “coach” anxious children or teens using practical strategies and tools to manage anxiety.
 MAP includes 6 units with 46 lessons.

 jack.org has a hub of resources to help you take care of yourself and look out for the people you love during this challenging time.

 COVID-19 Guided Self Help Booklet Series from the Scottish Commission for Learning Disability, The University of Glasgow, with assistance from colleagues at Lancaster University, the University of Oxford and the University of Warwick, have published a series of guided self-help booklets developed to support people with mild to moderate learning/intellectual disabilities during the COVID-19 outbreak.

 The booklets can be used with the support of family members, friends, volunteers and carers and are also suitable for social work and health professionals.
 The booklets are intended to give people with learning/intellectual disabilities an opportunity to talk through their feelings with people providing support to them.
 There is a guide accompanying each booklet, explaining how the content can be delivered.

 Books and Guides available: Introduction, Coping with Feeling Down, Getting a Good Night’s Sleep, Being Active and Staying Well, Solving Problems, Coping with Anxiety.